Banks consider quitting Barcelona as Catalonia threatens split from Spain

 Banks are free to move their legal headquarters within a country, but would need various approvals if they wanted to move across national borders.

-At least one Catalan business isn't waiting to find out whether a split will come -- it has already taken the plunge.
+Another Catalan business isn't waiting to find out whether a split will come -- it has already taken the plunge.

 Biotech firm Oryzon Genomics said on Monday that it was moving to Madrid from Barcelona to "optimize its operational effectiveness and the relationship with its investors."
 Its shares have surged by as much as 29% since.